Time-Profile-Project/Temporalized-Relations-Profile/README.md

-# BFO-2020
+# Temporalized Relations Profile
-A repository for BFO 2020 artifacts specified in ISO 21838-2:2020.
-For more information please see the documentation at https://basic-formal-ontology.org/bfo-2020.html
+The repository for the Temporalized Relations Profile Artifact, designed to align with Basic Formal Ontology, as specified in [ISO 21838-2:2020](https://basic-formal-ontology.org/bfo-2020.html).

 The most current version is the one in the master branch.
 Any other versions may have errors, including branch 21838-2, which has the version ISO uploaded to their site.